 Introduction to Decision Tree in Machine Learning

-Decision Tree in machine learning is a part of classification algorithm which also provides solution to the regression problems using the classification rule(starting from the root to the leaf node), its structure is like the flowchart where each of the internal nodes represents the test on a feature (e.g. whether the random number is greater than a number or not), each leaf node is used to represent the class label( results that need to be computed after taking all the decisions) and the branches represents conjunction conjunctions of features that lead to the class labels.
+Decision Tree in machine learning is a part of classification algorithm which also provides solutions to the regression problems using the classification rule(starting from the root to the leaf node); its structure is like the flowchart where each of the internal nodes represents the test on a feature (e.g., whether the random number is greater than a number or not), each leaf node is used to represent the class label( results that need to be computed after taking all the decisions) and the branches represents conjunction conjunctions of features that lead to the class labels.

 Decision Tree in Machine Learning has got a wide field in the modern world.
-There are a lot of algorithms in ML which is utilized in our day to day life.
-One of the important algorithms is Decision Tree that is used for classification and also a solution for regression problems.
-As it is a predictive model, Decision Tree Analysis is done via algorithmic approach where a data set is split into subsets as per conditions.
+There are a lot of algorithms in ML which is utilized in our day-to-day life.
+One of the important algorithms is the Decision Tree used for classification and a solution for regression problems.
+As it is a predictive model, Decision Tree Analysis is done via an algorithmic approach where a data set is split into subsets as per conditions.
 The name itself says it is a tree-like model in the form of if-then-else statements.
 The deeper is the tree and more are the nodes, the better is the model.

 Types of Decision Tree in Machine Learning

 Decision Tree is a tree-like graph where sorting starts from the root node to the leaf node until the target is achieved.
 It is the most popular one for decision and classification based on supervised algorithms.
 It is constructed by recursive partitioning where each node acts as a test case for some attributes and each edge, deriving from the node, is a possible answer in the test case.
 Both the root and leaf nodes are two entities of the algorithm.

 Let’s understand with the help of a small example as follows: